OUR HISTORY

 Despite this tremendous hardship, the members of Wintersburg returned after the end of World War II.
 The church was reopened in October 1945 and began to rebuild.
 After two decades of growth, in 1965, Wintersburg moved to its current location in order to accommodate the larger congregation.
 However, even this new, larger chapel could not contain Wintersburg’s growth.
 From 1982 to 1994, Wintersburg constructed a larger sanctuary, multiple classrooms for children’s ministry, and a large social hall in order to accommodate our growing community.
 By God’s grace, the mortgage on this rapid expansion was paid off in 2002.

-Today, Wintersburg is poised for great change for the future.
-In June 2014, Wintersburg was graciously and freely dismissed from the PCUSA to ECO due to theological differences.
+In June 2014, Wintersburg was graciously dismissed from the PCUSA to ECO due to theological differences.
+God, in His wonderful ways, worked through the Presbytery, and we received the gift of the property that Wintersburg resides on, free and clear.
 As of October 2020, Wintersburg has found a home as part of the Presbytery of the Pacific Southwest (POPS) in the Evangelical Presbyterian Church (EPC).
-As we look forward, we are excited to see where God will take our church.
+Today, we look forward to what God is doing and to see where God will take this church.